 You may not know it, but the best 3D printers can be brilliant tools for photographers, as well as for other creatives and DIYers.
-They enable you to make attachments for your cameras, such as lens hoods and caps, and because you're the one designing them, their dimensions will perfectly fit your devices.
+They enable you to make attachments for your cameras, such as lens hoods, specialist supports and caps, and because you're the one designing them, their dimensions will perfectly fit your devices.

 Even better, the best 3D printers can quickly print out your designs, so you don't have to go to a shop, or wait around for an online order.
 With a bit of time and imagination, the best 3D printers can allow you to create totally unique tools and accessories that can really benefit your photography.

 There have also been examples of people using 3D printers to create their own retro large format cameras.
 And it is even possible to print your own 3D textured plastic photographs, known as lithophanes with a 3D printer (you’ll need Adobe Photoshop’s 3D tools, available since Photoshop CS5).

 In fact, 3D printing technology has come a huge way in the past few years, and there are some brilliant 3D printers out there that are both affordable, and small enough to fit in studios and on desks.

-The quality and cost of 3D printouts has also improved over the years, which makes 2020 the perfect time to shop around for the best 3D printer for your needs.
+The quality and cost of 3D printouts has also improved over the years, which makes it a great time to shop around for the best 3D printer for your needs.